kieran-nichols/kieran-nichols.github.io/content/pages/Resume.md

 ﻿title: Resume

 ## PROFESSIONAL SUMMARY
-Experienced Engineer and Scientist specializing in bio-mechatronics and embedded systems with a decade of expertise in developing robotic prostheses and biomechanical evaluation frameworks.
+Experienced Engineer and Scientist specializing in bio-mechatronics and embedded systems with a decade of expertise in developing robotic prostheses, biomechanical evaluation frameworks, and quality-assurance/ hardware-in-the-loop.
 Proven track record in leading interdisciplinary teams, optimizing real-time software frameworks, and conducting advanced human factors research.
-Currently focused on assessing fatigue impacts on performance through synchronized data collection and analysis
+Currently focused on developing testing platforms for automated testing of kitchen appliances at Sub-Zero Group.
 ___
-## EDUCATION
-### University of Wisconsin-Madison, Madison, WI
-* Ph.D. in Mechanical Engineering: Biomechatronics, Aug 2023
-* Master of Science in Mechanical Engineering, Dec 2018
-* Master of Science in Kinesiology (Biomechanics), May 2017

-### Pennsylvania State University, University Park
-* Bachelor of Science in Kinesiology: Movement Science, May 2014
-___
 ## WORK EXPERIENCE

+### Senior Embedded Quality-Assurance Engineer, Fitchburg, WI

+__Sub-Zero Group, Inc., Aug 2024 – Present__

+* Developing and executing comprehensive test plans, test cases, and test scripts to validate mechanical and software functionality, performance, usability, and security for the R&D of Sub-Zero's kitchen appliances.
+* Collaborating with cross-functional teams, including developers, designers, and product managers, to understand hardware and software requirements and ensure proper test coverage.

 ### Research Scientist, Madison, WI

-__ Industrial and Systems Engineering and Mechanical Engineering Departments, Nov 2023 – Present __
+__ Industrial and Systems Engineering and Mechanical Engineering Departments, Sept 2023 – Present __

 *Biomechanical Evaluation of Fatigue on Performance from a Human-Factors Perspective*